Gallic group: Naming

+Characteristics

+Physical characteristics

 Similar mean orbital elements led the discoverers to postulate a common origin for the group in a breakup of a larger body.
 The group was later found to be physically homogeneous, all satellites displaying light-red colour (colour indices B − V = 0.91 and V − R = 0.48) and similar infrared indices.

-Remarkably, recent observations revealed that the largest member of the group, Albiorix, actually displays two different colours: one compatible with Erriapus and Tarvos, and another less red.
-Instead of the common progenitor, it was postulated that Tarvos and Erriapus could be fragments of Albiorix, leaving a large, less red crater.
-Such an impact would require a body with the diameter in excess of 1.25 km and relative velocity of 4.79 km/s, resulting in a large crater with the radius of 12 km.
-Numerous, very large craters observed on Phoebe, prove the existence of such collisions in the Saturnian system's past.
+Later observations revealed that the largest member of the group, Albiorix, actually displays two different colours: one compatible with Erriapus and Tarvos, and another less red.
+Rather than directly originating from the common progenitor, it was postulated that Tarvos and Erriapus could instead be fragments of Albiorix, leaving a large, less red crater.
+Such an impact would require a body with the diameter in excess of 1.25 km and relative velocity of 4.79 km/s, resulting in a large crater with a radius of 12 km.
+Numerous, very large craters observed on Phoebe (an irregular moon in the Norse group) prove the existence of such collisions in the Saturnian system's past.